Mercator: History in the (Map)Making

 This experience provided Mercator with valuable skills and insights on running a business, and eventually secured him the patronage of the Holy Roman Emperor, Charles V.

-©Library of Congress
+Mercator’s double-cordiform (heart-shaped) polar map (1538). ©Library of Congress

 A year after his map of the Holy Land, Mercator published his first world map which was directly inspired by the double-cordiform polar-projection map (1531) by pioneering French cartographer Oronce Fine (1494-1555).
+On it, Mercator became the first European cartographer to record both North and South America - distinguished as separate landmasses - on a printed map.

 In 1544, he was arrested and imprisoned for several months in Rupelmonde Castle on a charge of heresy by the Spanish Inquisition.
 To escape religious persecution, Mercator moved to Duisburg in 1552.
-A tolerant enclave renowned for being a ‘sanctuary for scholars,’ it is here he continued his work producing globes and maps until the end of his life.
+A tolerant enclave renowned for being a ‘sanctuary for scholars,’ it is here that he continued his work producing globes and maps until the end of his life.

 Pair of table globes created by Mercator (1551)